pbernet/akka_streams_tutorial/README.md

 * Apache Kafka WordCount

 These three examples all deal with some kind of shared mutable state.
+Other smaller examples are throttled so you can see from the console output what is happening.
+Some examples deliberately throw RuntimeExceptions, so you can observe recovery.
+Almost no unit tests, sorry.

 ## HTTP download with local file cache ##
-Taken from a real world use case:
+Simplified real world use case:
-  * Process a stream of messages with reoccurring TRACE_ID
+  * Process a stream of incoming messages with reoccurring TRACE_ID
   * For the first message: Download a .zip file from a FileServer and add TRACE_ID->Path to the local cache
   * For subsequent messages with the same TRACE_ID: fetch file from cache to avoid duplicate downloads per TRACE_ID